-Click here to read the story in its entirety on The New Yorker webpage.
-Yiyun Li’s “The Science of Flight” was originally published in the August 30, 2010 issue of The New Yorker.
+"The Science of Flight" by Yiyun Li Originally published in the August 30, 2010 issue of The New Yorker.

 I’m afraid I don’t have much to say about this story.
 My experience with other Yiyun Li stories has been one of struggle — a struggle to keep my mind on it; a struggle to finish it — that usually has paid off, somewhat, in the end.
 However, I have never been convinced I would like to purchase and read one of her books.
 This story, while having its moments where I thought it would all pay off, only pushed me further away.